JackuB/mermaid-preview/public/privacy-policy.md

 ## 4. Data Storage and Retention

 Mermaid charts and their PNG renderings are not stored on our servers.
-They are generated on the fly and immediatelly uploaded to your Slack workspace.
-Even if upload fails or is cancelled, we don't persist any copy.
+They are generated on the fly and immediately uploaded to your Slack workspace.
+Even if the upload fails or is canceled, we don't persist any copy.

 ## 5. Data Sharing and Third Party Access